HISTORY

 Through needs assessment and “information interest”

-surveys, DRA initially assesses not only the needs of
+surveys, DRA initially assessed not only the needs of

 the client’s target populations, but also the needs

 of the organization itself.
-This approach allows (and
+This approach allowed (and

 included in the broad circle of proposed outcomes and

 impacts.
-The culmination of this process is not only
+The culmination of this process was not only a

-needs, but also one that assists the sponsoring organization
+needs, but also one that assisted the sponsoring organization

 in placing itself within the affected communities, as